25 Cheap & Free Things To Do In Seattle For First Timers

 • Artisan Crafts: Explore handcrafted jewelry, pottery, textiles, and more from local artists.
 They are just perfect as souvenirs!

 • Street Performances: Enjoy live music, magicians, and other street performers that add to the market’s lively ambiance.
-We mean, you can’t really miss them as they’ll be surrounded by the crowd!
+Well, you can’t really miss them as they’ll be surrounded by the crowd!

 • Fish Throwing: When visiting Pike Place Market, this famous fishmonger tossing fish is the one thing you absolutely do not want to miss!
 Nothing is more remarkable than a giant fish being tossed around between fishmongers, accompanied by enthusiastic cheers from the crowd in the background.